Why Prepaid Wireless?

 know what you're thinking; it's too good to be true?!
 Well,

-yes, there are still some considerations (see below).
-But
+yes, there are still some considerations (ex. roaming on 3rd party

 shift in the mindset that people have towards prepaid.
 More